 The significance of Sarkar’s philosophy becomes even clearer when viewed in the context of global crises.
 Climate change, ecological degradation, and widening socio-economic inequalities have exposed the limits of purely technocratic and utilitarian approaches to education (UNESCO, 2015; Orr, 2004).
 By embedding ecological consciousness within the very aims of education, Neohumanism anticipates the principles of Education for Sustainable Development and resonates with recent calls for a planetary pedagogy (Stein, 2021).

-At the same time, Sarkar’s insistence on dismantling parochial identities—nationalist, religious, racial, or otherwise—places his thought in conversation with critical pedagogical traditions.
+At the same time, Sarkar’s insistence on dismantling parochial identities nationalist, religious, racial, or otherwise places his thought in conversation with critical pedagogical traditions.
 Like Paulo Freire’s (1970) call for conscientização (critical consciousness), Sarkar’s educational model foregrounds liberation from structural and mental domination.
-Yet he extends Freire’s vision by incorporating the non-human world into the ethical horizon of education, thereby broadening the scope of critical pedagogy into an ecological and cosmic dimension.
+Nevertheless, he extends Freire’s vision by incorporating the non-human World into the ethical horizon of education, thereby broadening the scope of critical pedagogy into an ecological and cosmic dimension.

 The practical challenge, however, lies in institutional transformation.
 Sarkar’s vision requires rethinking curriculum design, teacher preparation, and policy frameworks that are entrenched in assessment-driven, productivity-oriented systems.
 To cultivate universal love (bháva) and ecological ethics within classrooms is not a matter of adding “value education” as an ancillary subject; it requires systemic reorientation.
-This would involve integrating interdisciplinary, experiential, and reflective practices, equipping teachers to embody critical-spiritual pedagogy, and restructuring institutions to prioritize collective well-being over individual competitiveness (Palmer, 1998; Miller, 2000).
+This would involve integrating interdisciplinary, experiential, and reflective practices, equipping teachers to embody critical-spiritual pedagogy, and restructuring institutions to prioritise collective well-being over individual competitiveness (Palmer, 1998; Miller, 2000).

 Thus, while Sarkar’s Neohumanistic education may appear utopian, its radical critique of the present and transformative vision for the future make it both urgent and indispensable.
 In an age of deepening inequality and ecological peril, his framework represents not merely a philosophical ideal but a moral imperative for global education systems.